GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 This combination of characteristics means that you can generally avoid dependency conflicts by doing the following:

-1. Using the highest version of each dependency
+1. Use the highest version of each dependency
-2. Importing a BOM for each library whose artifacts need to use a consistent version.
+2. Import a BOM for each library whose artifacts need to use a consistent version.